Mary Jo Catlett: Career

+Pre-SpongeBob SquarePants

 As a Denver native, Catlett began her career in local productions and she would return to Denver many times.
 Her early acting jobs included appearances at Elitch Theatre, including in 1960s appeared in the summer stock productions of What Every Woman Knows and Say, Darling.
 In 1962 she appeared in Elitch Theatre's production of Jenny Kissed Me, Auntie Mame, and The Best Man.
 She would later appear at Elitch Theatre in Harvey (1985) and Nunsense (1987).

 In 1974, Catlett originated the role of Mrs. Tiffany in Fashion: or, Life in New York.
 Her performance was well-received; The New York Times theater critic Clive Barnes called Catlett and co-star Henrietta Valor "exceptional ... both particular delights," and Jerry Tallmer of the New York Post said that the play's casting was "top-notch, with particular praise from this quarter for Mary Jo Catlett."
 Catlett would reprise her role in the 1994 revival of Fashion.

 Catlett described herself as a character actress.
 In a 1988 interview with the Orlando Sentinel, she said, "It has been a plus to be a character actress.
 There are plenty of them out there but far fewer than ingenues and leading ladies, who perhaps eventually become character actresses.
 But I always was a character actress.
 I always was round and funny."